toan06/EZ/README.md

 ## read
 * Although the code is not complicated, I find it very interesting and the power of JavaScript in the browser is really strong.
 * Since I'm just learning JavaScript, I wrote these for practice.
 So the code will be very newbie-like
+* And partly because I write code on android, so this code is mostly used for android